 This need for expansive sea space is even more critical today as the Navy has a renewed emphasis on "sea control," which is the need to secure large areas of oceans from other highly capable naval forces.
 When the Cold War ended, the Navy emerged unchallenged and dominant.
 That dominance allowed the Navy to focus on projecting power ashore.
 The balance between sea control and power projection tipped strongly in favor of the latter, and the Navy's surface force evolved accordingly.
 The Navy's proficiency in land-attack and maritime security operations reached new heights, while foundational skills in anti-submarine warfare and anti-surface warfare slowly began to erode.
-The emergence of more sophisticated capabilities by potential adversaries will require us to operate farther from their coastline in times of conflict, and the modernization of navies able to challenge the U.S. Navy directly means that control of the seas can no longer be assumed.
+The emergence of more sophisticated capabilities by potential adversaries will require the Navy to operate farther from their coastline in times of conflict, and the modernization of navies able to challenge the U.S. Navy directly means that control of the seas can no longer be assumed.
 In response, the Navy is developing a model of "distributed lethality," which is intended to enhance the offensive power of individual surface ships.
-This allows them to deploy in dispersed formations in order to control large areas of the sea (e.g., hundreds of thousands of square miles) from which the Navy can operate seamlessly in time of conflict.
+The concept of distributed lethality enables the goal of sea control where and when needed.
+It is achieved by increasing the offensive and defensive capability of individual warships, employing them in dispersed formations across a wide expanse of geography (e.g., hundreds of thousands of square miles).
+Extensive areas of ocean are required to effectively conduct distributed lethality training.

-&lt;sup>2 Large group exercises may include carrier strike groups and expeditionary strike groups.
-Joint exercises may be with other U.S. services and other nations.
+&lt;sup>2 Large group exercises may include carrier strike groups, expeditionary strike groups, other U.S. services, and other nations.